jreyesr/steampipe-plugin-tfbridge/README.md

 [This series of posts](https://jreyesr.github.io/series/tfbridge/) contains much more information, discussions, pictures, screenshots of tests, comparisons with other tools, and more.
 Of particular interest may be the first (oldest) 3 posts, since they deal with driving Terraform providers outside of Terraform.
 Further posts cover the development of a Steampipe plugin, so they may be of less interest if you wish to drive Terraform providers yourself.

-## Files

-The `main.go` file implements a subset of Terraform's functionality as it pertains to providers: it spawns a provider, connects to it via gRPC over a Unix domain socket, and then it issues RPCs to the provider.
+The `main.go.old` file implements a subset of Terraform's functionality as it pertains to providers: it spawns a provider, connects to it via gRPC over a Unix domain socket, and then it issues RPCs to the provider.

 * `GetProviderSchema` retrieves the provider's schema (which configuration values it requires, which data sources it exposes, and the fields and data types of each data source)
 * `ConfigureProvider` provides a set of configuration values to the provider